wbsuh/PubMedChat/README.md

 4. **Maintaining State in Streamlit**: Streamlit's session state was used to store the conversation history and search results, enabling a coherent and continuous chat experience.

+## Updates

+**Customization Features**: The app now includes a user_preferences module that allows users to tailor the type of articles or data they frequently search for.

+**Interaction History**: Integration with Redis to log past interactions, useful for referencing past searches or discussion points.

+**External Tools**: Integration with tools like DuckDuckGo for cross-referencing information.

+**Enhanced Summaries**: Summaries are now tailored to different expertise levels, offering insights that are accessible to both laypeople and experts.

 ## Outcome

 The resulting application is an interactive chatbot that can understand natural language queries, perform PubMed searches, and provide concise summaries of scientific articles.
 This offers a user-friendly way to access and understand the vast amount of information available on PubMed.